mschuldi-lab/schuldiner-sop/docs/original_sop/transformations.md

 :::note
 - Before performing any genomic modification to a gene, check in SGD if it is essential, if it has close homologs or if it’s overlapping another gene on the opposite strand.
 If the gene is essential and you still want to ‘delete’ it – consider adding Gal promotor and raise on S-Gal plates until experiment time.
+You can also opt for estradiol induction or for depletion at the protein level with the AID system.
+Note that in both cases an extra transformation, or starting with a strain that contains the Z3 or TIR1, respectively, is required; since these are two component systems.
 :::